Home » City Guide

 Walk Distance approx. 3.2 km / 2 miles.

-Dresden Self-Guided City Walk
+Dresden City Walk

+Explore the charm of Dresden City Walk, featuring historical sights and stunning Baroque architecture along the Elbe River.
 Founded in 1206, Dresden is a city steeped in history and culture.

 Known as the “Florence on the Elbe,” it boasts stunning Baroque architecture and a vibrant arts scene.